AlexanderFalk/A2_CouchDB_TwitterData/README.md

 -----
 #### Questions:
 * How many Twitter users are in the database?
+Count:  503582
 * Which Twitter users link the most to other Twitter users?
 (Provide the top ten.)
+lost_dog has tagged: 549 times
+tweetpet has tagged: 310 times
+mcraddictal has tagged: 181 times
+nuttychris has tagged: 178 times
+tsarnick has tagged: 156 times
 * Who is are the most mentioned Twitter users?
-(Provide the top five.)
+(Provide the top five.) - This algorithm is slow
+tommcfly, 2139
+mileycyrus, 2002
+ddlovato, 1828
+DavidArchie, 771
+DonnieWahlberg, 649
 * Who are the most active Twitter users (top ten)?
+lost_dog has been most active with: 549 tweets
+tweetpet has been most active with: 310 tweets
+webwoke has been most active with: 264 tweets
+mcraddictal has been most active with: 238 tweets
+wowlew has been most active with: 210 tweets
+nuttychris has been most active with: 199 tweets
+SallytheShizzle has been most active with: 189 tweets
+tsarnick has been most active with: 158 tweets
+Dogbook has been most active with: 151 tweets
+StDAY has been most active with: 150 tweets

 * Who are the five most grumpy (most negative tweets) and the most happy (most positive tweets)?
 (Provide five users for each group)

+***GRUMPY***
+webwoke has made: 37 grumpy tweets.
+Rawr
+SallytheShizzle has made: 28 grumpy tweets.
+Rawr
+Spidersamm has made: 23 grumpy tweets.
+Rawr
+luckygnahhh has made: 21 grumpy tweets.
+Rawr
+D_AMAZIN has made: 21 grumpy tweets.
+Rawr
+risha_ has made: 16 grumpy tweets.
+Rawr
+tsarnick has made: 15 grumpy tweets.
+Rawr
+lina_luka has made: 15 grumpy tweets.
+Rawr
+mrs_mcsupergirl has made: 15 grumpy tweets.
+Rawr
+mcraddictal has made: 14 grumpy tweets.
+Rawr

+***HAPPY***
+iHomeTech has made: 57  happy tweets!
+Weeee
+sebby_peek has made: 49  happy tweets!
+Weeee
+sierrabardot has made: 32  happy tweets!
+Weeee
+jessa_hugz has made: 29  happy tweets!
+Weeee
+Jeff_Hardyfan has made: 27  happy tweets!
+Weeee
+thalovebug has made: 26  happy tweets!
+Weeee
+JBnVFCLover786 has made: 25  happy tweets!
+Weeee
+nuttychris has made: 24  happy tweets!
+Weeee
+JonaticaGirl92 has made: 23  happy tweets!
+Weeee
+Djalfy has made: 23  happy tweets!
+Weeee

 --------
 #### Prerequisites